Is Thermoplastic composite pipe worth considering for onshore producers?

 Where is composite pipe attractive onshore?
 I believe it is worth considering anywhere the use of steel means careful metrology, numerous welds or heavy lifting equipment.
 In particular, it is worth investigating in any situation that suffers high costs in corrosion control and replacement.

 About the Author: Matthew Massey, Vice President Commercial at Magma Global Ltd. Houston-based Massey is responsible for the global commercial success of Magma Global.
-Massey helps operators solve current challenges with the world’s most advanced composite pipe, opening up new possibilities with simpler and more efficient alternatives to steel and non-bonded flexibles.
-Some of the projects he has consulted on have been challenges that traditional flexible and steel pipe can’t resolve, from corrosion reducing pipe life from 20 years to 2 years to high-temperature sour service flexibles needed to mitigate the requirement for bespoke steel architecture being needed for flexibility in field layout.
+Massey helps operators solve current challenges with the world’s most advanced Thermoplastic Composite pipe, opening up new possibilities with simpler and more efficient alternatives to steel and non-bonded flexibles.
+Some of the projects he has consulted on have been challenges that traditional flexible and steel pipe can’t resolve, from corrosion reducing the Thermoplastic Composite pipe life from 20 years to 2 years to high-temperature sour service flexibles needed to mitigate the requirement for bespoke steel architecture being needed for flexibility in field layout.
 Previously, Massey was at Lloyds Register and Intermoor.